 Rowlett, Texas 75088

-This CAAHEP accreditation allows graduate students from the OSF HealthCare Northern Region EMS Paramedic Education Program to take the National Registry of Emergency Medical Technicians-Paramedic exam.
+This CAAHEP accreditation allows graduate students from the OSF HealthCare Northern Region EMS Paramedic Education Program to take the National Registry of Emergency Medical Technicians-Paramedic examination.

 Field Internship Student Data Acquisition Project